munkireport/applications/README.md

 * info - TEXT - info about the application
 * has64bit - int - 0/1 does application contain 64-bit code
 * signed_by - varchar(255) - code signing of application
+* bundle_version - varchar(255) - the application's bundle version from the CFBundleVersion key